 - Use shredded cabbage instead of shredded lettuce.

 - Cook the tacos in a cast-iron skillet in butter or grapeseed oil.
 For this method, fold the tacos and cook on each side until golden brown.
 Transfer to a paper-towel-lined plate and repeat with the remaining tacos.

 - Top with cilantro lime slaw instead of lettuce and cilantro (this Herbed Green Slaw is a great option).

 Sides for Shrimp Tacos

-If you give this Tacos Gobernador (crispy shrimp tacos) recipe a try, be sure to let me know!
+If you give this lamb kofta recipe a try, be sure to let me know!
 Leave a comment with a star rating below.
 You can also snap a photo & tag @zestfulkitchen on Instagram.
 I love hearing about and seeing your ZK creations!Print